Snog, marry or avoid? Save Your Love Life By Testing Your Attachment Style.

 Your friends might describe you as emotional, romantic and passionate, while your exes would probably settle for clingy, paranoid and codependent.

-On the opposite end of the attachment scale, you’ll find the avoidant lovers – making up about 25 per cent of the population.
+On the opposite end of the attachment scale, you’ll find the love avoidants – making up about 25 per cent of the population.

-If you’re an avoidant, you’ll probably bring a lot of variety and excitement into a relationship, although often not a huge amount of emotional depth.
+If you’re a love avoidant, you’ll probably bring a lot of variety and excitement into a relationship, although often not a huge amount of emotional depth.